AAMS® – Accredited Asset Management Specialist℠

 ChFC® – Chartered Financial Consultant®

-The Chartered Financial Consultant® designation is one of the highest standards of trust and knowledge in financial planning.
-The ChFC® extensive educational program includes nine or more college-level courses on all aspects of financial planning from The American College, a non-profit educator with the highest level of academic accreditation.
+The Chartered Financial Consultant® educational program includes nine or more college-level courses on all aspects of financial planning from The American College, a non-profit educator with the highest level of academic accreditation.
 The average study time is 400 hours and advisors often spend years earning this coveted distinction.
 Each ChFC® must also complete a minimum of 30 hours of continuing education every two years, adhere to strict ethical standards, and meet extensive experience requirements to ensure that the client gets the professional financial advice he or she needs.

 CLU® – Chartered Life Underwriter®

 CRPC – Chartered Retirement Planning Counselor℠

-The CRPC program is awarded by the College of Financial Planning to those who pass a final multiple-choice examination.
-The CRPC was developed with a focus on client-centered problem solving.
-Applicants gain in-depth knowledge of individuals’ needs both before and after retirement.
-The study program to become a CRPC covers the entire retirement planning process, including meeting multiple financial objectives, sources of retirement income, personal savings, employer-sponsored retirement plans, income taxes, retirement cash flow, asset management, estate planning, and more.
+The CRPC® program is awarded by the College of Financial Planning to those who pass an examination.
+The CRPC® was developed with a focus on client-centered problem-solving.
+Applicants gain knowledge of individuals’ needs both before and after retirement.
+The study program covers the entire retirement planning process, including meeting multiple financial objectives, sources of retirement income, personal savings, employer-sponsored retirement plans, income taxes, retirement cash flow, asset management, estate planning, and more.
 Every two years 16 hours of continuing education is required to maintain the designation.